brianj-kim/gopronto-admin/backend/README.md

 # Backend

-Backend repository of the gopronto-admin project
+Backend repository of the gopronto-admin project.
+Pleaser refer for the .env setting from the project README.md.

 ## Installation